-The Article 4 tie-breaker is the cascade that UK double taxation treaties use to allocate treaty residence when an individual is resident under the domestic rules of both states in the same tax period.
-It does not decide who pays UK tax on UK rental income; that is fixed by Article 6 of the treaty and by UK statute.
-It decides which state taxes worldwide income and, by extension, which state's foreign tax credit rules apply to the other state's withholdings.
+If two countries both treat you as resident in the same tax year, one of them is about to tax your worldwide income, and which one decides how big your overall tax bill is.
+The Article 4 tie-breaker is the cascade that UK double taxation treaties use to settle that question.
+It does not decide who taxes your UK rental income; Article 6 of the treaty and UK statute already fix that in the UK.
+It decides which state taxes your worldwide income, and which state's foreign tax credit rules then apply to the other state's withholdings.

-For UK property owners, this matters because the cascade outcome shapes the residence-state overlay on UK source income that the situs articles already locate in the UK.
-UK rental remains UK-taxable.
-UK gains remain UK-taxable.
-The cascade decides how much extra tax the residence state then layers on top, what credit it offers for the UK tax paid, and where Self Assessment for worldwide affairs is filed.
+That outcome shapes the residence-state overlay on top of the UK source income the situs articles already locate in the UK.
+Your UK rental stays UK-taxable.
+Your UK gains stay UK-taxable.
+The cascade decides how much extra tax the residence state layers on top, what credit it gives for the UK tax you have paid, and where you file Self Assessment for your worldwide affairs.

-This page walks the cascade in its generic OECD-model form, draws on HMRC INTM154020 and the OECD Model 2017 Commentary for each step, and resolves a Daniel UK-Portugal worked example at Step 3 (habitual abode).
-For the bilateral-applied counterpart on the UK-Italy treaty, see our [UK-Italy DTA tie-breaker page](/blog/non-resident-landlord-tax/uk-italy-dta-tie-breaker-property-residence-disputes); for the framework that sits underneath every UK treaty, see our [UK tax treaties framework guide](/blog/non-resident-landlord-tax/tax-treaties-property-investors-treaty-framework-guide).
+Each step is anchored to HMRC INTM154020 and the OECD Model 2017 Commentary, and worked through to a resolution in the Daniel UK-Portugal example at Step 3 (habitual abode).
+For the same cascade applied to one treaty, see the UK-Italy DTA tie-breaker page; for the framework that sits under every UK treaty, see the UK tax treaties framework guide.

 The cascade resolves only genuine dual residence.
 Before reaching for Article 4, confirm both sides separately under each state's domestic rules.

-**UK side: the Statutory Residence Test.** The SRT under FA 2013 Sch 45 has three tiers: automatic overseas tests, automatic UK tests, and the sufficient-ties test.
-A landlord who fails the automatic overseas tests and either meets an automatic UK test or accumulates enough ties under sufficient-ties is UK-resident under UK domestic law.
-For the cascade analysis below to engage, this UK side must be conclusively resident.
-For a deeper SRT walk, see our [SRT landlord decision tree](/blog/non-resident-landlord-tax/srt-statutory-residence-test-landlord-decision-tree).
+UK side: the Statutory Residence Test.
+The SRT under FA 2013 Sch 45 has three tiers: automatic overseas tests, automatic UK tests, and the sufficient-ties test.
+If you fail the automatic overseas tests and either meet an automatic UK test or accumulate enough ties under sufficient-ties, you are UK-resident under UK domestic law.
+The cascade only engages once this UK side is conclusively resident.
+For the test in full, see the SRT landlord decision tree.

 Foreign side: the other state's domestic test.
 Each treaty partner applies its own residence rules.
 France uses a four-criteria test (foyer, principal place of stay, professional activity, centre of economic interests) under Article 4B of the Code Général des Impôts.
 Spain uses the 183-day test plus the centre-of-economic-interests anchor.
 Australia uses the resides test plus the domicile, 183-day, and superannuation tests.
 Germany uses the dwelling and habitual abode tests under section 8 and 9 of the Abgabenordnung.
 Substantive presence is the most common modern pattern; older treaties may sit alongside register-based or formal-domicile tests.
 Check the current consolidated version of the other state's residence rules; do not assume.